j-lee-88/FITCRAFT/docs/final.md

 We initially looked into masked rcnn but ran into a lot of difficulty in finding a dataset that can provide all the information that masked rcnn requires.
 This includes bounding boxes for the object in an image, prediction confidence or weights from a previously defined model, and an object mask (polygon outline for object).
 Masked RCNN is known to be more accurate than Haar Cascade since it makes use of convultional neural networks, which is the modern approach to machine learning.
 Haar Cascade is simply for feature extraction and detection on objects whereas Masked RCNN is more detailed image segmentation where we get an outline instead of a rectangle around an object.

 # Evaluation
-An important aspect of your project, as I’ve mentioned several times now, is evaluating yourproject.
-Be clear and precise about describing the evaluation setup, for both quantitative and qualitativeresults.
-Present the results to convince the reader that you havesolvedthe problem, to whatever extent youclaim you have.
-Use plots, charts, tables, screenshots, figures, etc. as needed.
-I expect you will need at leasta few paragraphs to describe each type of evaluation that you perform.

 Our classifier can currently detect shirts, pants, and shoes to an extent.
 These are some examples of how our classify works on simple clothing item images.
 To test our code qualitatively, we manually used our classifier on images attempting to find the limits of what we are able to classify.
 Some of our better results can be seen below.

 <img src="https://github.com/j-lee-88/FITCRAFT/blob/main/docimg/evaluation1.PNG" class="img-responsive" alt=""> </div>